-Proposals for new homes should seek to maintain the distinct residential character of Woughton's Grid Squares within the city by having specific regard to the following design principles:
+Proposals for new homes should maintain the distinct residential character of Woughton's Grid Squares within the city by having specific regard to the following design principles:

 - a.
-The key design features of plot size, building material, massing, appearance of each Grid Square should be reasonably uniform but distinct to that Grid Square to maintain their separate identities; - b.
+The key design features of plot size, building material, massing, appearance of each Grid Square should be reasonably uniform but distinct to that Grid Square; - b.
 Building heights should generally be of 2 storeys and occasionally of 3 storeys; - c.
-Building heights in the following locations may be up to four storeys: - within or adjoining a defined Local Centre; - at Bleak Hall; - at Redmoor; or - at the Medical Facilities Campus; - d.
+Building heights in the following locations may be up to four storeys: - within or adjoining a defined Local Centre; - at Bleak Hall: - at Redmoor: or - at the Medical Facilities Campus: - d.
 Building forms should generally be of terraced and semi-detached houses adhering to long and straight building lines on a rectilinear grid road pattern; - e.
 Building forms comprising flatted accommodation should generally be located at, or in close proximity to, a defined Local Centre in the residential Grid Squares; - f.
-Housing plots should generally provide front and rear gardens, with the frontage of the plot including at least one off street space per house; - g.
+Housing plots should generally provide front and rear gardens, with the frontage of the plot including at least one off street space per house: - g.
 Street profiles should be wide enough to allow for avenue-type tree planting, on-street car parking on at least one side of the carriageway and, on defined distributer roads, for bus services; - h.
-The use of cul-de-sac road layouts should be limited; and - i.
+The use of cul-de-sac road layouts will not normally be supported; - i.
 There should be no curvilinear perimeter block layouts.